 Jalal traced Bilal during the floods and caught his loss on the camera.
 Bilal lost his house as well as cattle to the floods.
 “Following a subject for four successive years and recording every event of his life made my documentary special,” believes Jalal.

-While Jalal was trying to trace Bilal in September 2014 floods he meanwhile filmed life, struggle and losses of the disaster and came up with his another documentary called ‘Shrouded Paradise’.
+While Jalal was trying to trace Bilal in September 2014 floods, he meanwhile filmed life, struggle and losses of the disaster and came up with his another documentary called ‘Shrouded Paradise’.
 It is yet to be released.

 However, Jalal was not always into cameras; he aspired to become a doctor.
-A native of Aadipora in Sopore, Jalal’s father worked as labourer to help his children study.
+A native of Aadipora in Sopore, Jalal’s father worked as a labourer to help his children study.
 “We had no landholding,” says Jalal.

 After Class 12, Jalal appeared for MBBS entrance but missed the chance by just seven marks.
 Two more failed attempts later, he finally pursued graduation from Degree College, Sopore.
 When he completed his bachelor’s in mid-1990, Kashmir was witnessing peak militancy.

 A particular voice caught his attention.
 It was BBC’s local face Yusuf Jameel’s voice.
 “Every evening he would update about happening in Kashmir,” recalls Jalal.
 “I wanted to be like him.
-That is why I joined Media Department, University of Kashmir.”
+That is why I joined the Media Department, University of Kashmir.”

 Without losing heart Jalal started preparing for Indian Institute of Mass Communication (IIMC).
 There he secured 7th position.
 “My financial condition forced me to rethink my decision of joining IIMC,” recalls Jalal.
 “But my parents backed me despite hardships.”